zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/phone-no-exp.png " ")

 21. The two expressions you defined for this operator are now displayed.
-Click on **Attributes** tab.
+Click on **Attributes** tab.  *Note: Be sure to save often during design time!*
 ![](./images/attributes-tab.png " ")

 22. Check the following two fields: **EMPLOYEES\_SOURCE\_FILES.Age\_in\_Yrs**, **EMPLOYEES\_SOURCE\_FILES.Year\_of\_Joining**.
 We will exclude these fields from this operator.